 Having this classic recipe in your recipe box is a must!
 These perfect Chocolate Cupcakes are paired with the most amazing Chocolate Frosting.
 These amazing moist chocolate cupcakes will be your new favorite!
 Don’t miss my Best Chocolate Cake or favorite Cookie Recipes! <3

 This has been a literal labor of love!
 I have tested recipes from every major recipe source and have not been able to find the one I considered to be perfect.
-My ideal recipe is one that is perfectly domed, that has the right amount of chocolate, that has a light and moist crumb.
+My ideal recipe is one that is perfectly domed, which has the right amount of chocolate, that has a light and moist crumb.

 This.
 Is.
 It.